brooklynrail/brooklynrail-platform/content/events/2021/09/second-shift-studio-space-of-st-paul.md

 event_platform:
   - zoom
 ---
-\=Second Shift Studio Space is a nonprofit residency program and art space serving people marginalized due to gender identity.
+Second Shift Studio Space is a nonprofit residency program and art space serving people marginalized due to gender identity.
 [Find out more about their programs here →](https://secondshiftstudiospace.org/)